nechoventsi/rysize/README.md

 ### Installation

 I recommend installing *rysize* in a virtual environment, because I have not yet fully tested proper installation and automatic dependencies handling.
-The script is compatible with Python >=2.7 *and* Python >=3.5.
+The script is compatible with Python 3.

 So download or clone the repo, start a new `virtualenv` in its directory and install using `pip`:

     virtualenv -p python3 testenv
     . testenv/bin/activate
-    pip3 install .
+    pip install .

 ### Usage

-In a terminal window simply do `rysize --help` to see the help page.
-Options are:
+Avilable options are:

     -p, --path TEXT       Full path to containing directory or file.
-Use '.' for current working directory.
-Does not recursively go through lower level directories.
     -w, --width INTEGER   New width of file(s) in pixels.
     -h, --height INTEGER  New height of file(s) in pixels.
     -r, --ratio FLOAT     Percentage of original size.
     --version             Show the version and exit.
     --help                Show this message and exit.

+Simply type `rysize --help` in a terminal window for the full help message.

 An example resizing by width goes like this: